A Look at the Day-to-Day Duties of Different Types of Adjusters

 If you're considering a career in insurance claims, understanding the day-to-day duties of each type of adjuster can help you determine which path best fits your skills and interests.

 Catastrophe adjusters are often the most visible professionals in the insurance industry.
 They are deployed to areas affected by major disasters such as hurricanes, tornadoes, wildfires, floods, and hailstorms.
+A CAT adjuster's day often begins early and may involve:

 • Traveling to damaged properties